hackerschoice/hackerschoice.github.io/segfault/index.md

 ## Love Research.
 Hate Abuse.

 We do not tolerate abuse.
-Contact us at root at proton.thc.org if you have any concerns.
+[Contact us if you have any concerns or complaints](/abuse).

 ## Contact